Code reference information

 Apply the changes and close the dialog.

-You can get quick information for any symbol or method signature by means of the Quick Documentation popup.
+You can get quick information for any symbol right from the editor by means of the Quick Documentation feature.
+It shows you code documentation in a popup as you hover the mouse over code elements.

 Click in the popup to change the font size, display the quick documentation toolbar, or go to the source code.